-Matthew Dunn is an associate managing director in Kroll’s Cyber Risk practice, based in Nashville.
+Matthew Dunn is the global head of Kroll's Cyber Risk Retainer practice, based in Nashville.
 Matt serves Kroll’s clients with an exceptional combination of professional experiences garnered in his decades of service with the Federal Bureau of Investigation as well as in the practice of law handling litigation matters in both federal agency and private practice contexts.
 While with the FBI, many of Matt’s assignments involved global investigations, which informs his perspective on cyber and other threats.

 Matt joined Kroll after a distinguished 20-year career with the FBI, where in his final three years he served as the Supervisory Special Agent overseeing the FBI Cyber Crimes/Counterintelligence Squad in Nashville.
 During his tenure, he oversaw national security and criminal computer intrusion investigations, particularly those impacting victims in the Middle District of Tennessee.
 Concurrently, he also served as the Supervisory Special Agent for the FBI Memphis Division SWAT Team, to which he was appointed in 2011.